 Loan Amounts: Up to 90% combined loan-to-value (CLTV) including your first mortgage.
 For example, if your California home is worth $800,000 and you owe $400,000 on your first mortgage, you could access up to $320,000 through a HELOC ($800,000 × 90% = $720,000 max total debt, minus $400,000 first mortgage = $320,000 HELOC).

-Interest Rates: Variable rates tied to Prime Rate, currently 8-11% depending on credit score and CLTV.
-Rates adjust monthly or quarterly based on market conditions.
-Some lenders offer interest-only payments during draw period, while others require principal and interest payments from the start.
+Variable Rate Structure: HELOC rates are tied to the Prime Rate and may adjust monthly or quarterly based on market conditions.
+Some lenders offer interest-only payments during the draw period, while others require principal and interest payments from the start.

 Credit and Income: Minimum 660 credit score, maximum 43-50% debt-to-income ratio.
 Full income documentation required including pay stubs, W-2s, or tax returns.
 Property appraisal required to verify home value and available equity.